ansible-middleware/ansible-middleware-workshop/instructions/6-deploying-applications.md

 # Testing the application

-To test the install, use the Browser Preview and open the url http://app1.guid.internal:8080/addressbook you should see the addressbook application.
+To test the install, use the Browser Preview and open the url http://app1.xxxxx.internal:8080/addressbook (replace xxxxx with the guid of your workshop, you can find this from the previous ansible command) you should see the addressbook application.

 ![Addressbook page](../images/addressbook.png)